jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 ### 3. Questionable Integrity in Decision-Making
 - **Date**: January 12
-- **Statement**: Dr. Hatton emphasizes the need to "stick to my word" regarding Mr. Manley's involvement.
+- **Statement**: Superintendent Hatton emphasizes the need to "stick to my word" regarding Mr. Manley's involvement.
 - **Key Quote**: "I need to stick to my word that Kevin cannot return to rehearsals/directing until this thing is done."
-- **Inconsistency**: This statement contrasts with Dr. Hatton's previous actions, such as claiming an unbiased investigation to parents.
+- **Inconsistency**: This statement contrasts with Superintendent Hatton's previous actions, such as claiming an unbiased investigation to parents.
-- **Implication**: This inconsistency between words and actions raises concerns about the integrity of the investigation process and Dr. Hatton's leadership.
+- **Implication**: This inconsistency between words and actions raises concerns about the integrity of the investigation process and Superintendent Hatton's leadership.
 	![](../images/Jan 12 - Hatton "Needs to stick to his word".png)

 ### Analysis and Implications
 1. **Communication Breakdown**: The lack of updates to FFE parents for over a month indicates a significant failure in stakeholder communication, potentially damaging trust and transparency.
 2. **Contradictory Decision-Making**: Asking Mr. Manley to propose solutions to cultural issues he's allegedly responsible for creating demonstrates inconsistent and potentially flawed problem-solving approaches.
-3. **Questionable Integrity**: Dr. Hatton's emphasis on "sticking to his word" while having a history of not doing so raises serious concerns about the credibility and consistency of his leadership.
+3. **Questionable Integrity**: Superintendent Hatton's emphasis on "sticking to his word" while having a history of not doing so raises serious concerns about the credibility and consistency of his leadership.
 4. **Potential Bias**: These actions collectively suggest a possibly predetermined outcome for the investigation, rather than an objective fact-finding process.
 5. **Stakeholder Trust**: The combination of poor communication, inconsistent decision-making, and questionable integrity likely eroded trust among FFE families, staff, and the broader school community.